DNS Configuration on Cisco Routers

 Host / IP Address Mappings

-In this step, we will give the hostnames and their ip addresses to the DNS Server manually.
-With these information, DNS Server can answer to the requests coming by hostnames with IP addresses.
+In this step, we will give the Hostnames and their IP addresses to the DNS Server manually.
+With these records, DNS Server can answer to the requests.

 RouterA (config)# ip host Arwen 172.16.1.1